cyberabi/wwce/README.md

 # wwce

+>__NOTE:__
+>
+>The bugfixes branch (https://github.com/cyberabi/wwce/tree/bugfixes) has incremental improvements to __wwce__ to address the issues called out below.
+The main branch has the original 4 hour project.
+>
+> Don't code like this.
+MIT License.
+Have fun!

-World's Worst Chess Engine
+## World's Worst Chess Engine ##

 I challenged myself to write a rudimenatary chess engine in four hours.
+I gave myself this challenge after answering two chess-related questions on Quora.
+The first was whether an employer should be impressed that a candidate wrote a chess engine.
+The second was what's the next-worst chess engine after a "random mover."

 That initial challenge was a qualified success.
 The resulting executable is under 1000 lines of code including comments, and under 64K compiled (on a Macbook).

 Here's what's missing to make it really Chess:
 1) Pawn promotion